HazekiahWon/HazekiahWon.github.io/_posts/2019-01-17-cuda-install.md

 For the first line, just `tab` to complete your specific filename. `****` here means version number.
 In my case, it's `9.0.176-1_amd64`.

-For the second line, you can find it af
+For the second line, you can find it after the execution of the first command line.

+In my case, it's `/var/cuda-repo-9-0-local/7fa2af80.pub`.

 You may find your installation at `/usr/local`, where `cuda` folder has a symbolic link to the nearby `cuda-9.0` folder.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyODYyNjUxNywtNDk4MDE3MzAzLC0xNT
+eyJoaXN0b3J5IjpbLTc0MDU5NDU2MSwtNDk4MDE3MzAzLC0xNT
 E3NzY4MDIsMjAwNjIxNzA3OF19
 -->